lwjglgamedev/vulkanbook/bookcontents/chapter-02/chapter-02.md

 Sometimes Vulkan expects a list of objects, either with a single element or multiple.
 In these cases, we have to create a Buffer object, which is a subclass of most objects.
-Either way, we still have to run a `calloc` command in order to create the object.
+Either way, we still have to run a `calloc` command to create the object.
 For a singular item, use `calloc(stack)`, and for multiple, use `calloc(x, stack)`, where x is the number of items in the list.

 Back to the constructor: